1. Pray for our Nation

 God Bless America is a simple prayer asked for God's blessing on the nation we love

 I love Independence Day celebrations.
-I was almost a Firecracker baby myself, born just a few hours short of the 4th of July.
+I was almost a Firecracker baby myself, born just a few hours before the 4th of July.
 I am grateful for my country and the religious freedoms I have grown up with and I am grateful for those who fought, died and sacrificed to give us those rights.
 I will always honor, respect and cherish them.
 My Grandfather was a WWII veteran, my Great-Grandfather a WWI veteran and my Great-Great Grandfather came to the United States as a conscientious objector, seeking freedom and to escape from the madness rising up in Germany.
 I am proud of the times America has been on the right side of history, saddened by the times we were wrong and concerned about our future decisions.
 I believe that special prayer services and respectfully honoring veterans and active-duty military are appropriate for that time of year.
 Reflecting upon religious freedom and offering thanks is always appropriate.
 Sermons that teach how to be good and faithful Christian citizens and how to be light in this world would be timely and meaningful.
 It might be fun to show off your church's choir and orchestra with Patriotic fanfares and flourishes, but I believe that glorifying our nation and singing it's praises in God's house is arrogant and unwise.
 Let us be good citizens, pay respect to those who have served, thank God for the blessings we have received and humbly repent and pray for our nation.

 Here are links to the other articles in my series on Worship Ministry: